martinpetkovski/martinpetkovski.github.io/nst/docs/README.md

 ![Main Menu -> System](MainMenuSystem.png)

 **Run Reader** - If the NST Reader exists in the same working directory, it can be started by clicking on this item.
+If a story is loaded inside the editor, this reader instance will also load it.

 **Sync with Reader** - Enabled if applicable.
 Can be true or false.
 If it's true than the previously started instance of the NST Reader will sync to the actions inside the NST Editor.

+>[!WARNING]
+Sync with Reader is still in BETA.
+It doesn't work well with huge story files.
+Use it sparingly.

 **Create** - Lists the system components.
 You can create both states and properties from this menu.